paulklemm/cohort-subgroup/Documentation.md

 A selected subgroup in the filterbar can be saved to the computer by clicking the disk button.

 ###Progressbar (directives/progressbar.directive.js)
-This directive visualizes how many probands of the initial dataset are left in a subgroup.
-With each filtering the progressbar is updated showing the percentage of probands in the resulting subgroup compared to the number of probands in the initial dataset.
+This directive visualizes how many subjects of the initial dataset are left in a subgroup.
+With each filtering the progressbar is updated showing the percentage of subjects in the resulting subgroup compared to the number of subjects in the initial dataset.
-Amongst others this prevents the user from creating subgroups with too few probands that are not statistically relevant.
+Amongst others this prevents the user from creating subgroups with too few subjects that are not statistically relevant.

 ###Searchbar (directives/searchbar.directive.js)
 This searchfield is used to search for a specific attribute whose context information can then be viewed or that can be used for filtering.